inductiva/inductiva/docs-sources/scale-up/projects/projects.md

 ## Quick Start

-The `Project` class is the core organizational unit in the Inductiva API, providing a simple way to group and manage related simulation tasks.
+The `Project` class is the core organizational unit in the Inductiva API, providing a simple way to group and manage related tasks.
 A typical workflow involves three simple steps:
 1. **Create** or reference a project for organizing your work
 2. **Execute** simulation tasks within the project context
 3. **Monitor** and manage all tasks belonging to the project